ranpeng-git/RCAN-paddle/README.md

 ### Begin to train

-1. Download the initialized model and place them in '/RCAN_TrainCode/model'.
+1. [Download the initialized model with code `1p89`](https://pan.baidu.com/s/1ThXJKouEXiGn0SBVWODm0w) and place them in '/RCAN_TrainCode/model'.

 2. Cd to 'RCAN_TrainCode/code', run the following scripts to train models.